wizo06/japanese/docs/index.md

 ## Final words

 ACQUISITION (reading and listening) is the heavy lifting.
 STUDYING (grammar and vocabularies) is not. **Please do not neglect immersion**.
+No amount of grammar and vocabulary will help you become fluent if you neglect immersion.

 ## Resources